apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication.md

 - [javax.jcr.GuestCredentials]: used to obtain a "guest", "public" or "anonymous" session.
 - [javax.jcr.SimpleCredentials]: used to login a user with a userId and password.

+The following variants exist for the repository login itself:

+- `Repository.login()`: equivalent to passing `null` credentials and the default workspace name.
+- `Repository.login(Credentials credentials): login with credentials to the default workspace.
+- `Repository.login(String workspace): login with `null` credentials to the workspace with the specified name.
+- `Repository.login(Credentials credentials, String workspaceName`)
+- `JackrabbitRepository.login(Credentials credentials, String workspaceName, Map<String, Object> attributes)`:
+  in addition allows to pass implementation specific session attributes.

+See [javax.jcr.Repository] and [org.apache.jackrabbit.api.JackrabbitRepository]
+for further details.

+In addition JCR defines `Session.impersonate(Credentials)` to impersonate another user or - as of JSR 333 -  clone an existing session.

 ### Oak Authentication

+#### General Notes

+_todo_

+#### Oak API

+_todo_

+- ContentRepository.login
+- AuthInfo
+- ContentSession.getAuthInfo

 #### Differences wrt Jackrabbit 2.x